mdkmax/meps/README.md

 templating language.

 Other microframeworks did not have as clear documentation or as many self-contained examples as Flask.
-Also, Flask appears to have cleaner and more explicit handling of application context, request context, response handling, and the global request context.
+Flask also appears to have cleaner and more explicit handling of application context, request context, response handling, and the global request context.